rotki/rotki/docs/api.rst

           "premium_api_secret": "fdfdsgsdmf"
       }

-   :reqjson string premium_api_key: The new api key to set for Rotki premium
+   :reqjson string premium_api_key: The new api key to set for rotki premium
-   :reqjson string premium_api_secret: The new api secret to set for Rotki premium
+   :reqjson string premium_api_secret: The new api secret to set for rotki premium

    **Example Response**: